-Even though it’s January, a lot of companies are already starting to think about summer intern recruitment.
-And, if you scroll down the page a bit and look at our live numbers, you can see that summer internships are quickly getting posted to IndianaINTERN.net.
-If your company is feeling a bit of FOMO (fear of missing out) and you think you need an intern, you may want to pump the brakes before posting.
+Even though it’s only January, many companies are already starting to think about summer intern recruitment.
+In fact, if you scroll down this page and look at our live numbers, you can see that summer internships are quickly getting posted to IndianaINTERN.net.
+Feeling a bit of FOMO (fear of missing out)?
+Think you need an intern?
+You may want to pump the brakes before posting.

 I’m all about increasing the number of available internships for students.
-With the addition of interns, employers are able to accomplish tasks, introduce fresh perspectives and help train/mentor the future workforce.
-While students can increase their skills outside of the classroom, network and explore career interests.
+With the addition of interns, employers can accomplish additional tasks, introduce fresh perspectives and help train/mentor the future workforce.
+At the same time, students can increase their skills outside of the classroom, network and explore career interests.
 It’s a win-win!

 Each IMPACT Awards season, I am always impressed to see the number of Intern of the Year nominations that either mention the employer offering the intern a full-time position, or that the employer plans to offer the intern a permanent position after they graduate.